-- A. Public access should be provided consistent with the existing character of the shoreline and with consideration of opportunities and constraints for physical and visual access, as well as consideration of ecological functions and public safety. - B. Public access to and along the water's edge should be available throughout publicly owned shoreline areas although direct physical access to the water's edge may be restricted to protect shoreline ecological values. - C. Future developments and redevelopments should not adversely affect existing public access, and should provide new opportunities for the public to reach touch and enjoy the water's edge. - D. Locate, design and maintain public access development in a manner that enhances the natural environment. - E. As opportunities and funds arise, purchase or otherwise make available to the public, shoreline properties if their value for public use merits such action. - F. Existing highway and railroad corridors along shorelines should accommodate public access to the shoreline and provide safe overcrossings to shoreline public access facilities where feasible. - G. Coordinate with local, state, and federal agencies so that shoreline access is consistent with city and regional parks and recreation, open space and trails plans. - H. Respect and protect the enjoyment of private rights in shoreline property when considering public access development. - I. The City shall identify and prioritize opportunities to preserve and enhance public access to shorelines.
+- A. Public access should be provided consistent with the existing character of the shoreline and with consideration of opportunities and constraints for physical and visual access, as well as consideration of ecological functions and public safety. - B. Public access to and along the water's edge should be available throughout publicly owned shoreline areas although direct physical access to the water's edge may be restricted to protect shoreline ecological values. - C. Future developments and redevelopments should not adversely affect existing public access, and should provide new opportunities for the public to reach touch and enjoy the water's edge. - D. Locate, design and maintain public access development in a manner that enhances the natural environment. - E. As opportunities and funds arise, purchase or otherwise make available to the public, shoreline properties if their value for public use merits such action. - F. Existing highway and railroad corridors along shorelines should accommodate public access to the shoreline and provide safe overcrossings to shoreline public access facilities where feasible.

+- G. Coordinate with local, state, and federal agencies so that shoreline access is consistent with city and regional parks and recreation, open space and trails plans. - H. Respect and protect the enjoyment of private rights in shoreline property when considering public access development. - I. Consistent with the planning process of WAC- 173-26-221 (4)(c), the City should identify and prioritize opportunities to preserve and enhance public access to shorelines.
 This may include, but is not limited to: - 1.
 Encouraging donations of privately-owned shorelines to the City. - 2.
 Acquiring privately owned properties along the Riverfront Trail corridor. - 3.
 Identifying sources of funding and/or establishing a public access fund within the City budgetto support public access to shorelines.